 - Chintaro Support will rename your existing Data files so they cannot be accessed.
 If you choose to change the name again and regain access, this is of your own choosing.

 - The chintaroSQLx.accdb file will also be stored in the Cloud environment and will be updated by Chintaro Support when version updates are released.
 This is on the proviso that all users are completely logged out.
 If users do not log out each evening, we cannot update you.

 - You will need to be running Parallels Client (free to download) on each PC that requires access to Chintaro Cloud.

 - You will need MDB Consulting's help to set up your Organisation in the Cloud and move your databases.
-This will incur a one-off administrative cost of $1000 AUD for the set up.

 - The cost for a Chintaro cloud licence is more than the local Access and SQL version.

 TABLE OF CONTENTS